Creating labs with checker

 TL;DR

 Whenever a lab is loaded it automatically runs all embedded self-tests.
 At the least, it checks that the initial attempted answer does not satisfy the correct answer pattern, while the example expected answer does satisfy the correct answer pattern.
-We suggest including the buttons (Hint, Reset, and Give up) as shown in the examples.
-The code will automatically set up the buttons if they are present.

-Basic lab inputs
+Basic lab information

 The basic inputs are: